 Top Ways to Make Passive Income – Medium Involvement

-If you have anything in excess, like house space, cars or even your driveway, you can consider renting out.
+If you have anything in excess, like house space, cars or even your driveway, you can consider renting them out.
 Since you already own these items, you wouldn’t have to go around buying new things.
 Simply list these things somewhere, like a room on Airbnb, to get started.
 You will probably have to put in some time and money for the upkeep, but otherwise it’s a pretty passive venture.

 Top Ways to Make Passive Income – More Involvement